pinry/pinry/doc/upgrade_from_1.x.md

 #    /path_to_your_python_packages/django_images/migrations/0002_auto_20180826_0845.py
 # Proceed (y/n)?
 # ------------------------------------------
-# Please remove the file it by hand
+# Please remove the file it by hand if possible (this operation is optional)
 rm /path_to_your_python_packages/django_images/migrations/0002_auto_20180826_0845.py

 # exit pipenv's virtualenv